Zurezh/ML_Model/Part 02 Regression/Section 1 Simple Linear Regression/Readme.md

-.R are R Files
+- .R are R Files
-.py are Python Files
+- .py are Python Files
-.
+- .ipynm are Python Notebooks